BU-NU-CLOUD-SP18/Secure-Cloud-Automated-Deployment/ansible/README.md

 ## Introduction

 Ansible is software that automates software provisioning, configuration management, and application deployment.
-In this project we fouce on mange software on top of hardware.
+In this project we focus on manging software on top of hardware.
 Anisble has several features:

 - Agentless
 - Build on top of Python